uzirwsta/fakecodashop/README.md

 Open a Pull Request.

-License
+License (School Purpose Only)

-This project is licensed under the MIT License.
+This project is licensed under the Holy Angel University.

 Contact